opensearch-project/documentation-website/docs/opensearch-dashboards/index.md

 # OpenSearch Dashboards

 OpenSearch Dashboards is the default visualization tool for data in OpenSearch.
-It also serves as a user interface for the OpenSearch [security](../security/configuration/), [alerting](../alerting/), and [Index State Management](../ism/) plugins.
+It also serves as a user interface for many of the OpenSearch plugins, including security, alerting, Index State Management, SQL, and more.

 ## Run OpenSearch Dashboards using Docker